omg-dmn-taskforce/mdsa-omg-spec/README.md

 The first thing to do is set up your metadata.

 ### Setting up your specification
 The first task towards a working specification is to edit the `_Specification_Setup.tex` file.
-This file contains the metadata for your specificaiton that will be used to fill in much of the red text you see in the freshly built PDF.
+This file contains the metadata for your specification that will be used to fill in much of the red text you see in the freshly built PDF.
 Most of this should be self-explanatory even if you are not familiar with LaTeX, and is fully documented within that file.
 Lines beginning with `%` are comments, and most of this file is simply setting values to be used in the build process.
 As an example, the first three items you will need to edit are:

 ``` LaTeX
 \setvalue{\specname}{\REPLACEME{Test Spec}}